turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 Done deploying to dev-1610108148519-8579413
 ```

-Unlike Ethereum, you need to deploy a contract into a certain account.
+In NEAR, you need to deploy a contract into a certain account.
 Using `dev-deploy` will create a test account and deploy the contract into that account at once.
 The test account looks something like `dev-xxxxxxxxxxx-xxxxx`.
+It's very different if you're coming from Ethereum, where every deployment will create new address and storage for the smart contract.

 From the command above we learn that we created an account with the ID `dev-1610108148519-8579413` into which we just deployed the smart contract.
 The smart contract ID is basically the account ID which is `dev-1610108148519-8579413`.
 You'll have a different ID, so remember to replace these contract IDs with yours when following the commands below.